 Thank goodness for email as the kind organizers of the Festival sent me a reminder that I had indeed bought tickets.

-Last week I had the absolute pleasure and delight to see T
+Last week I had the absolute pleasure and delight to see The Pianist.

 A live production of Wladyslaw Szpiliman’s harrowing story of German occupation in Warsaw during WWII staged by Neil Bartlett.